-Each ton of carbon dioxide (CO_2) and other greenhouse gasses (GHGs) released into the atmosphere leads to global warming, ocean acidification, and other ecological degradation-all of which impacts societal well-being.
+Each ton of carbon dioxide (CO2) and other greenhouse gasses (GHGs) released into the atmosphere leads to global warming, ocean acidification, and other ecological degradation-all of which impacts societal well-being.
 The relationship between these damages and GHG emissions is uncertain.
 The problem will not solve itself without government intervention, as property rights to the atmosphere are poorly defined (Coase, 1960).
 However, following Pigou (1920), optimal usage of the atmosphere's capacity to absorb GHGs can be obtained, in both theory and practice, when individuals are charged the full social cost of each ton they emit into the atmosphere, or conversely the benefits that accrue to society with the reduction of GHG emissions by one ton.
-The cost of putting an additional ton of CO_2 into the atmosphere at any given time t, assuming an optimal emissions reductions pathway in the future, is commonly known as the optimal CO_2 price.
+The cost of putting an additional ton of CO2 into the atmosphere at any given time t, assuming an optimal emissions reductions pathway in the future, is commonly known as the optimal CO2 price.
 This paper builds on a long literature in addressing the determination of that price path.

-We approach climate change as a standard asset pricing problem.
-CO2 in the atmosphere is an 'asset'-albeit one with negative payoffs.
-The modern approach to asset pricing recognizes that the optimal CO2 price is determined by appropriate discounting of the marginal benefits of reducing emissions by one ton at all future times and across all states of nature (Duffie, 2010; Hansen and Richard, 1987).
+We approach climate change as a standard asset pricing problem. $CO_2$ in the atmosphere is an 'asset'-albeit one with negative payoffs.
+The modern approach to asset pricing recognizes that the optimal $CO_2$ price is determined by appropriate discounting of the marginal benefits of reducing emissions by one ton at all future times and across all states of nature (Duffie, 2010; Hansen and Richard, 1987).
 In practice this can be done by discounting those future benefits by a stochastic discount factor appropriate to each possible outcome.

-This stands in contrast to standard carbon pricing approaches, often based on a constant-relative risk aversion (CRRA)2 preference specification inconsistent with the evidence from financial economics.
+Our choice of the preference specification we use to calculate this stochastic discount factor is dictated by evidence from asset markets.
 The valuation assigned to different traded assets suggests that society is willing to pay only a small premium to substitute consumption across time, but a large premium to substitute across different states of nature.
 For example, between 1871 and 2012, a portfolio of U.S. bonds earned an average annual real return of 1.6 percent, and a diversified portfolio in U.S. stocks earned an average annual real return of 6.4 percent.